brendanmadden/four-card-feature-section/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [BEM](http://getbem.com/naming/) - The BEM docs helped me to understand how and why BEM is used.
+I really like it so far for organizing and structuring my CSS a little bit better.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Guide to Modern CSS Layouts](https://1linelayouts.glitch.me/) - This is an amazing resource on CSS Layouts with Flex and Grid.

 ## Author